subosito/gingerice/README.markdown

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Thanks

+Thank you for [Ginger Proofreader](http://www.gingersoftware.com/) for such awesome service.
+Hope they will keep it free :)